x00tex/hackTheBox/Boxes/linux/Retired/theNotebook/README.md

 -rwxr-xr-x 1 root root 7841912 Feb 18 13:45 /usr/sbin/runc
 ```

-__runc version 1.0.0~rc6+dfsg1__
+**runc version 1.0.0~rc6+dfsg1**

-### Exploit CVE-2019-5736

-* __[CVE-2019-5736](https://www.cvedetails.com/cve/CVE-2019-5736/):__ runc through 1.0-rc6, as used in Docker before 18.09.2 and other products, allows attackers to overwrite the host runc binary (and consequently obtain host root access) by leveraging the ability to execute a command as root within one of these types of containers: (1) a new container with an attacker-controlled image, or (2) an existing container, to which the attacker previously had write access, that can be attached with docker exec.
+* **[CVE-2019-5736](https://www.cvedetails.com/cve/CVE-2019-5736/):** runc through 1.0-rc6, as used in Docker before 18.09.2 and other products, allows attackers to overwrite the host runc binary (and consequently obtain host root access) by leveraging the ability to execute a command as root within one of these types of containers: (1) a new container with an attacker-controlled image, or (2) an existing container, to which the attacker previously had write access, that can be attached with docker exec.
 This occurs because of file-descriptor mishandling, related to /proc/self/exe.

 * [PoC by Frichetten@github](https://github.com/Frichetten/CVE-2019-5736-PoC)
 * [Exploit](https://www.exploit-db.com/exploits/46369)